Proyag/FlowShopProject/README.md

 Evaluated our method by comparing our results against the [benchmarks published by Eric Taillard](http://mistic.heig-vd.ch/taillard/articles.dir/Taillard1993EJOR.pdf).

-## Please see [v1.0](https://github.com/Proyag/FlowShopProject/releases/tag/v1.0) for the original submission version.
-Newer commits maintain identical funtionality, but the code has been through a major re-factoring to make it less terrible to look at.
+## Please see [v1.0](https://github.com/Proyag/FlowShopProject/releases/tag/v1.0) for the original submitted version.
+Newer commits maintain identical funtionality, but the code has been through a major re-factoring to make it much less terrible to look at.

 <hr/>